V1laZ/osuReqestBot/README.md

     - Here you can see your **Client ID** and **Client Secret**
 - **Twitch username** - your twitch username
 - **Twitch client secret**
-    - Go to https://twitchtokengenerator.com/ and login
+    - Go to https://twitchtokengenerator.com and login
     - I am here to get a... **Bot Chat Token**
-    - Authorite the app
+    - Authorize the app
     - Use **ACCESS TOKEN**

 ## For users